MethodAtlas

 Annals of Internal MedicineDOI: 10.7326/M16-2607

-VanderWeele and Ding introduced the E-value, a simple and intuitive measure of the minimum strength of association that an unmeasured confounder would need to have with both the treatment and outcome to fully explain away an observed treatment-outcome association.
-The E-value has been widely adopted in epidemiology and social science.
+VanderWeele and Ding introduce the E-value, a simple and intuitive measure of the minimum strength of association that an unmeasured confounder would need to have with both the treatment and outcome to fully explain away an observed treatment-outcome association.
+The E-value is widely adopted in epidemiology and increasingly discussed in social science.

 Busenbark, J. R., Yoon, H., Gamache, D. L., & Withers, M. C. (2022).
 Omitted Variable Bias: Examining Management Research with the Impact Threshold of a Confounding Variable (ITCV).